samg/stealth-stars/script.md

 Pretty straightforward, and Rails makes it dead simple to set up these types of relationships between ActiveRecord models.

-Here's what that looks like:
+Here's what that looks like in the browser:

 [Missions](http://localhost:8080/missions)